rychly/ReLaunchX/README.md

 Note:
 I aim to keep compatibility with previously supported devices however the only device on which I can run/debug the app is Onyx Boox Max as of today hence I decided to rename/rebrand the product in order to not cause any confusion.

-# How to get it

-The source code is set up on F-droid to build any new release tag.

 # The tool is able to work in two modes: